 Technology is my passion – not just my job.
-If I’m not out running, hiking, or spending time with friends and family, you’ll frequently find me playing around with a mess of chips and wires trying to build a Z80, or spinning up QEMU to mess around exploring some Operating System concepts.
+If I’m not out running, hiking, or spending time with friends and family, you’ll find me completing coding challenges, working on my open sources projects, and just generally learning.
 I love technology and the fact that I can do this for a job makes me extremely fortunate.

 As Software Engineers, we tend to have CVs where we explain our experiences and qualifications.
 However, software engineering is a creative profession; like other creative professions, I think it’s important we too have portfolios.
 This is my portfolio.
-Here you can find information about projects I have / am working on, blog entries containing coding challenge write-ups (I’ve been completing coding challenges for over 8 years), as well as links out to my GitHub (see top of the page).
+Here you can find information about personal projects I am involved in and my blog where I’ll often waffle about technology in a way you hopefully find interesting and informative.

 If you would like to contact me, please reach out on LinkedIn.